 It is worth the struggle.
 The confusion.
 Even the uncertainty.
 People like us, people who feel more and see more – We need them.
 I need them, you need them.
 People like them help us becoming less reckless and more understanding.
 They help us get out of a situation with nothing but relief.
 Mostly, they get easily heartbroken, because they misunderstand others.
 I get easily heartbroken.
 And that’s just because I interpret more in a situation than there actually is.
 Respectively, more than the other person would ever admit.

 I would never bluff out my reactions and behaviors by saying I am sensitive.
-Don’t get me wrong: It actually CAN BE that a situation went negatively, but I have control over it.
+Don’t get me wrong: It actually can be that a situation went negatively, but I have control over it.
 I could’ve controlled my e.g. anger, jealousy, sadness.
 In that situation, it is all about making decisions.
 You are aware of what you can do and could’ve been doing.
-You have the control over your emotions, especially in situations, which are absolutely normal for people without this extra sensitivity.
+You have control over your emotions, especially in situations, which are absolutely normal for people without this extra sensitivity.
 It’s the thing about sensitivity: You get a bit more responsibility and a bit more confusion into your life.
-It IS and WILL be a part of you, don’t let impulsivity take away the control over yourself.
+It is and will be a part of you, don’t let impulsivity take away the control over yourself.

 Although, never would I want to get rid of this character trait.
-It was and, eventually, be a big help and accompany in my life.
+It was, and eventually be a big help and accompany in my life.
 Even though I had some rough situations in which I just wanted to vanish because I said/felt something irrational: It is worth it.
 Altruism is a big word when it comes to sensibility.
 You sacrifice yourself so that others can be happy.
 It’s not always good.
-It SURELY is not always good.
-But at the end, people can’t be more thankful for that what you did for them.
+It surely is not always good.
+But in the end, people can’t be more thankful for what you did for them.